codesONLY/JavaScriptONLY/Notes/Ep2.md

-# Episode 2: How JavaScript code is executed?!
+# Episode 2: How JavaScript code is executed?
+And Call Stack!

 Let us look at this code.